bakame-php/dice-roller/README.md

     public function getMinimum(): int;
     public function getMaximum(): int;
     public function roll(): int;
+    public function __toString();
 }
 ```

 - `Rollable::getMinimum` returns the minimum value the rollable object can return during a roll;
 - `Rollable::getMaximum` returns the maximum value the rollable object can return during a roll;
 - `Rollable::roll` returns a value from a roll.
+- `Rollable::__toString` returns the string annotation of the Rollable object.

 ### Dices

 There are 2 types of Dices, each type implements the `Rollable` interface and the `Countable` interface.
-The `count` method returns the dice number of sides.
+The `count` method returns the dice sides count.

 #### Basic Dices